ravendb/docs/version_2/docs/server/authentication/index.markdown

 Now to perform any actions against specified database (`system` database must be declared explicitly), we need to provide the API key.

 {CODE authentication_4@Server/Authentication/Index.cs /}

+##Debugging authentication issues

+{NOTE This feature is available in RavenDB 2.0 build 2237 or higher. /}

+To grant the ability to resolve authentication issues, we have introduced `/debug/user-info` endpoint that will return information about current authenticated user and it can be accessed by executing the following code:

+{CODE authentication_5@Server/Authentication/Index.cs /}

+The returned results vary on the current authentication type:

+* **Anonymous**

+{CODE-START:json /}
+    {
+      "Remark": "Using anonymous user"
+    }
+{CODE-END /}

+* **Windows Authentication** with full access to all databases:

+{CODE-START:json /}
+    {
+      "Remark": "Using windows auth",
+	  "User": "RavenUser",
+	  "IsAdmin": "True"
+    }
+{CODE-END /}

+* **Windows Authentication** with restricted access:

+{CODE-START:json /}
+    {
+      "Remark": "Using windows auth",
+	  "User": "RavenUser",
+	  "IsAdmin": "False",
+	  "AdminDatabases": [],
+      "ReadOnlyDatabases": [ "ExampleReadOnlyDB" ],
+      "ReadWriteDatabases": [ "ExampleReadWriteDB" ]
+    }
+{CODE-END /}

+* **OAuth Authentication**:

+{CODE-START:json /}
+    {
+      "Remark": "Using OAuth",
+	  "User": "RavenUser",
+	  "IsAdmin": "False",
+	  "TokenBody": "<token_here>"
+    }
+{CODE-END /}